Blackmagic Resolve Micro Color Panel

 Tracking

-These controls allow you to analyze a moving object within a scene, so that it can be tracked.
-For example, you can trace a Power Window with a Bezier curve over a vehicle and then track it during the shot.
-Once this is done, any primary corrections that are added to the vignette are only applied to that car.
+These controls allow you to analyze a moving object within a scene so that it can be tracked.
+For example, a Power Window with a Bezier curve can be traced over a vehicle and then tracked during the shot.
+Once this is done, any primary correction that is added to the vignette is only applied to that car.

 Capture storage

-This option allows you to save color corrections to the gallery, along with a preview, so that you can reapply them to other clips later.
+This option allows you to save color corrections to the gallery, along with a preview, so you can reapply it to other clips later.
 DaVinci Resolve's color panels have keys that allow you to store, preview, and reapply captures.
-In addition, the DaVinci Resolve Advanced Panel includes a transition lever to toggle between captures for easy comparison.
+In addition, the DaVinci Resolve Advanced Panel includes a transition lever to switch between shots for easy comparison.

 High-resolution displays

-The displays on DaVinci Resolve Advanced and Mini Panel models provide precise control over different tools in the Color module.
-In the Mini version, when a program panel is selected in the keys, the screens display the corresponding settings.
+Displays on the DaVinci Resolve Advanced and Mini Panel models provide precise control over different tools in the Color module.
+In the Mini version, when a program panel is selected on the keys, the screens show the corresponding settings.
 Use the arrows to explore modes or groups of options within the panel.
-The keys above the screens allow you to isolate channels, select preset settings, or choose other tools specific to the panel type.
-The rotary knobs underneath can be used to change the values of each parameter.
+The keys above the screens allow you to isolate channel strips, select presets, or choose other tools specific to the panel type.
+The rotary knobs below can be used to change the values of each parameter.
 It's even possible to generate default Power Window shapes and track them without even touching your mouse.
 All changes made to the screens are automatically reflected in the Color module.

 Illuminated keys and rotary knobs

-Color grading tends to be carried out in low light conditions to ensure a more accurate representation of colors on the monitor used.
-The keys and rotary knobs on the physical panels light up when you select them, so it's easy to distinguish which ones are active.
+Color grading tends to be carried out in low-light conditions, in order to ensure a more accurate representation of colors on the monitor used.
+The keys and rotary knobs on the physical panels light up when you select them, so it's easy to tell which ones are active.
 On the Advanced and Mini Panel models, the keys are also backlit, making them easy to find and press when needed.
 In the Advanced version, it is possible to customize the color of the backlight.
-With 30 customizable knobs on the DaVinci Resolve Advanced Panel and 8 on the Mini Panel, you get flexible, full-resolution parameter settings that can be reset at the push of a button.
+With 30 customizable knobs on the DaVinci Resolve Advanced Panel and 8 on the Mini Panel, you get flexible, full-resolution parameter settings that can be reset with the push of a button.

 Navigation and playback controls

-The area to the right of the spheres features keys that allow you to scroll through clips or frames in the timeline, or even jump from one node to another in the node editor.
-In addition, these keys save a lot of time by not having to take your hands off the panel and use your mouse to perform frequent tasks, such as switching nodes.
-On the other hand, the playback keys provide absolute control over the project timeline.
-The DaVinci Resolve Advanced Panel even has a rotary knob to move through your footage faster and more accurately.
-Other keys on the panels offer the ability to constantly play back and disable color adjustments temporarily, making it easier to review clips and make color corrections.
+The area to the right of the watch faces has keys that allow you to scroll through clips or frames in the timeline, or even jump from one node to another in the node editor.
+In addition, these keys save a lot of time by not having to take your hands off the panel and use the mouse to perform frequent tasks, such as changing nodes.
+On the other hand, the play keys provide absolute control over the project timeline.
+The DaVinci Resolve Advanced Panel even has a rotary knob to move through the material more quickly and accurately.
+Other keys on the panels offer the ability to constantly play and temporarily disable color adjustments, making it easier to review clips and color corrections.

 Retractable keyboard

-The DaVinci Resolve Advanced Panel provides quick access to each tool in the Color module, minimizing mouse or keyboard usage.
+The DaVinci Resolve Advanced Panel provides quick access to each tool in the Color module, minimizing the use of a mouse or keyboard.
 However, an essential component of the dynamics of any post-production is the organization and assignment of labels.
-The retractable keyboard in this version allows you to enter metadata, identify imported files, assign names to nodes, or add notes to bookmarks or markers.
-On the other hand, it is possible to achieve further optimization by assigning custom key combinations or using one of the default settings in the program's preferences.
-Once you're done using it, the keyboard retracts into the control panel, decluttering the work area so you can refocus on color grading tools.
+The retractable keyboard in this version allows you to enter metadata, identify imported files, name nodes, or add notes to bookmarks or bookmarks.
+On the other hand, further optimization can be achieved by assigning custom key combinations or employing one of the default settings in the program's preferences.
+Once you're done using it, the keyboard retracts into the control panel, clearing the work area so you can refocus on color grading tools.

 Flexibility of options

 The DaVinci Resolve Micro Color Panel can be powered via a USB connection, so simply plug it into a laptop and you can start working from your home, studio, or set.
 This makes it the ideal device for a mobile system during any shoot.
-On the other hand, the DaVinci Resolve Mini Panel version includes a built-in power supply, which avoids the need for external transformers.
+On the other hand, the DaVinci Resolve Mini Panel version includes a built-in power supply, which eliminates the need for external transformers.
 It also has an Ethernet port and provides support for PoE technology.
-This means that it is enough to use this type of connection to power it, without the need to plug it into a power grid.
-The DaVinci Resolve Advanced Panel features an automatic global power supply, making it possible to use anywhere in the world.
+This means that it is enough to use this type of connection to power it, without the need to plug it into an electrical network.
+The DaVinci Resolve Advanced Panel features an automatic international power supply, so it can be used anywhere in the world.

 Blackmagic